mrgaaron/docs/source/index.rst

 could add a tag to a device like, “location=home”, or you could add a tag to a sensor like “unit=celsius”.

-Tags are very flexible, and you can create hierarchies between devices or arbitrary grouping.
+Attributes are very flexible, and you can create hierarchies between devices or arbitrary grouping.
 This becomes very powerful when running queries later.
 You could ask a question like, “give me the max temperature in location=home on an hourly basis for the last week”

 Your raw data might not have an obvious mapping to this model.
-Don’t worry, tagging is quite flexible and we’re here to help.
-See the :doc:`/concepts/organize` page for a deeper look at how to organize your sensor data.
+Don’t worry, we’re here to help.
+See the :doc:`/organize` page for a deeper look at how to organize your sensor data.